The "File and Suspend" Strategy

 The file and suspend strategy is also potentially useful for couples in which only one person has reached FRA.
 In this case, the benefit of the main beneficiary will continue to grow, but the spouse's benefit will not.
 The advantage to the spouse, however, is that he or she has the opportunity to draw a spousal benefit in addition to his or her own benefit when the file and suspend option is utilized.
 See the example below for an illustration of this case.

 Joe has just reached his FRA of 66.
 His wife, Mary, will turn 62 in a couple of months.
 Joe's benefit at FRA is $2000 a month.
 Mary's benefit at her FRA is $400 a month, reflecting a limited work history.
 Mary wants to retire and start Social Security at age 62 while Joe wants to work until age 70.
 If Mary claims just her own retirement benefits, she gets $300 a month (= $400×0.75) because of the early retirement penalty.
 However, Joe can file for his own retirement benefits and then suspend receipt of them until age 70, earning delayed retirement credits until that time.
-Using this strategy, Mary can now claim spousal benefits at age 62 and receive $700 a month (= $1000×0.7).
+Using this strategy, Mary can now claim spousal benefits at age 62 and receive $720 a month.
+She'll get her own benefit of $300 plus a 70 percent of the spousal benefit available to her, which is $420 (= 0.7×($1000−$400)).
 And Joe can grow his monthly benefits to at least $2640 a month as a result of his delayed retirement credits.